julian1/reactor/README.md

 #### TODO

-  - fix cancel_all
-    - WHich will make it easy to do a cancel/shutdown from any callback
   - support cancelling individual handlers (lookup by fd and type)
   - rename d-> vars to r->
   - get bind() and listen() and check that can spawn new contexts easily